MajidRaimi/Chest-Xray-Pneumonia-Classifications/README.md

 # Chest X-Ray Image Classification 🌐🔍

 Welcome to the Chest X-Ray Image Classification project!
-This project focuses on classifying chest X-ray images into two categories: "Normal" and "Pneumonia" using a Convolutional Neural Network (CNN) model.
+This endeavor represents the culmination of our exploration into the realm of Deep Learning within the context of the **ARTI 502** course.
+As a final project for this course, our objective is to employ a Convolutional Neural Network (CNN) model to effectively classify chest X-ray images into two distinct categories: "Normal" and "Pneumonia."
+This undertaking not only showcases our understanding of deep learning principles but also demonstrates the practical application of these concepts in the domain of medical image analysis.

+Join us on this journey as we leverage advanced techniques to enhance diagnostic capabilities, contributing to the intersection of artificial intelligence and healthcare.
+Together, let's unravel the potential of deep learning in accurately identifying health conditions through the analysis of chest X-ray images.
 ## Project Structure 📁

 ```